helidon-io/helidon/docs/mp/guides/upgrade_4x.md

 Helidon 4.0.0 adds support for [MicroProfile 6.0][microprofile-6-0].
 Key changes include:

-- Significant updates to the [MicroProfile Metrics specification][microprofile-metrics-specification].
+- Significant updates to the [MicroProfile Metrics specification][microprofile-met].
 - Addition of the MicroProfile Telemetry specification which replaces the MicroProfile OpenTracing specification.
-- Support for the [Jakarta EE 10 Core Profile][jakarta-ee-10-core-profile] (instead of individual Jakarta EE specifications).
+- Support for the [Jakarta EE 10 Core Profile][jakarta-ee-10-co] (instead of individual Jakarta EE specifications).
 - Various minor updates to other MicroProfile specifications.
 Review the individual MicroProfile specifications for details.

 Helidon 4.1.0 adds support for [MicroProfile 6.1][microprofile-6-1].